 Mobile games are thoroughly tested at the development stage, and you should follow this pattern as well.
 Before you release the first gamification examples in your app, make sure that they are seamlessly integrated and perform well.

-Remember that it is not necessary to release all the planned gamification examples at the same time.
-Do it gradually and see how they impact the user experience, engagement and retention.
+Remember that it is not necessary to release all the planned mobile app gamification examples at the same time.
+Do it gradually and see how they impact the user experience, engagement, and retention.

 A good idea is also to beta test the new features with a small segment of your app’s target audience.
 By the way, you can also add game elements like awards to the beta testing process as well, so users can become engaged from the very beginning.

 Not everyone enjoyed their foreign language lessons in school, but Duolingo is one of the most popular apps out there, with over 6 million worldwide.
 What makes the language learning app so popular?